Axiematic/datawookie/content/blog/2018-12-26-survey-raking.md

 The remaining parameters are optional.
 The `choosemethod` and `type` parameters affect the way that parameters are selected for inclusion in the weighting procedure.
 Ideally you want to choose only those parameters where there is a *significant* discrepancy between the sample and population proportions.

+One important thing to note is that `anesrake()` does not play nicely with tibbles.
+So if your data are in a tibble, then convert to a data frame first!

 {{< highlight r >}}
 > raking <- anesrake(target,
 +                    survey,